LivePersonInc/knowledge-center-archive/pages/documents/Data-Reporting/Messaging/Real-time-data/real-time-messaging-dashboard.md

 Can choose multiple groups and will see aggregated data on those groups.
 It is possible to filter for both skills and groups.

-**Last 24 Hour/ “Today, from” filters**: these filters allow you to filter by time range according to the following options:
+**Last 24 Hour / “Today, from” filters**: these filters allow you to filter by time range according to the following options:

 1. **Today from a specific hour**: choose a specific hour to filter from
 2. **Last X hours**: shows data from the last X hours of your choice - like looking backwards.